vectronic/website/README.md

 Configure the following Slack Integrations:

-* On deployment failure post to the `vectronic-deployment` app webhook configred in Slack.
+* On deployment failure post to the `vectronic-deployment` app webhook configured in Slack.
-* On deployment success post to the `vectronic-deployment` app webhook configred in Slack.
-This integration is just to be able to view subscription activity.
+* On deployment success post to the `vectronic-deployment` app webhook configured in Slack.

 #### Domain Management